MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-overview.md

 ---
 title: Overview of the prospect to quote end-to-end business process flow
-description: Learn about the end-to-end business process, from prospect to quote.
-This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 10/24/2023 ms.topic: conceptual
+description: Learn about the prospect to quote end-to-end business process with a flow diagram and learn about the relationship with other processes in Dynamics 365 solutions. ms.date: 10/24/2023 ms.topic: conceptual
 author: edupont04